KauzClay/docs-tap/services-toolkit/tutorials/integrate-cloud-services.hbs.md

 ### <a id="configure-rbac"></a> Step 5: Configure RBAC

-Create an Role-Based Access Control (RBAC) rule that uses the `claim` verb and points to the `ClusterInstanceClass` you created.
+Create a Role-Based Access Control (RBAC) rule that uses the `claim` verb and points to the `ClusterInstanceClass` you created.
 For example:

 ```yaml